Dental Implant Recovery: How Long Does It Take?

 Recovery Time for Dental Implants

 Dental implant recovery time will vary, but you should plan on taking a day or two off of work after you get the procedure done.
 Most people go back the next day: it’s up to you.
+Dental implant surgery is a minor surgical procedure and you are usually back to normal in 24 hours.
+The healing process is quick.

 After the first few days, you might have some pain while the dental implant sets.
 Just try to avoid brushing the implant for the first week or so, and take it easy with hot drinks like coffee and tea.
+After that you can brush your teeth normally.

 You can improve your tooth implant recovery time by sleeping at least eight hours at night.
 You can take over-the-counter remedies like aspirin and Tylenol for any pain, and you should avoid touching the implant site with your hands.